Whois Lookup Tool

 • How do I find available domains through the Whois database?

 The only thing you need to find the availability of any domain is the name in question.
-Simply type the domain in the ScalaHosting whois search bar, and our system will immediately tell you if the domain is available for registration or not.
+Simply type the domain in the ScalaHosting whois search bar, and our system will immediately tell you whether the domain is available for registration.
 Additionally, you can check similar alternatives to your domain with a different extension or a slightly altered name.